17 Best Portable Air Conditioners in 2019 – Quietest, Powerful AC Units

 However, they aren't unbearably noisy.
 With the advancement of technology, noise levels have gone down by quite a bit.
 And with newer models, the noise level can be as low as 48 dB (which is roughly the same intensity as rainfall).

 If noise is a big factor to you, you should look specifically for a quiet portable air conditioner, which is built specifically with noise reduction (usually through vibration dampening) in mind.
 You can also use a rubber-made stand to reduce the noise generated by your existing mobile AC unit.

 The Final Word

-Choosing a portable air conditioner isn’t as simple as you may think.
+Picking the best portable air conditioner for you isn’t as simple as you may think.
 You have to consider the size of the room, the unit’s BTU rating, and where you’re going to put it before you even look at performance.
 Hopefully, my guide will help you to figure out what type of unit you need, which should make your search easier.

 All of the units on this list have pros and cons.
 Weigh up the information I’ve provided and consider how it may affect you.
 This will help you to make a wise choice that doesn’t waste your money.